 Hammershus Visitor Center

 Experience Hammershus in a new way from the visitor center at Hammershus.
 From the visitor center you can see Hammershus in a panoramic view.
-On June 28, BobbaBella will open.
-BobbaBella is a family restaurant and is driven by the crew behind Michelin restaurant Kadeau and Nordlandet.
+The recently opened “BobbaBella” is a family restaurant and is driven by the crew behind Michelin restaurant Kadeau and Nordlandet.
 The visitor center also has a fascinating exhibition where you can read the incredible history of the castle ruin.
 Read more about the visitor center here.